BG3-Community-Library-Team/bg3-community/meta/submitting-content.md

 There are three ways to get this role.

 1. If you're part of the BG3 Modding Community Discord, send a message to ModMail requesting Contributor Access.
-2. If you're part of the BG3 Modding Communtiy Discord, Ping the @Admin role, requesting Contributor Access.
+2. If you're part of the BG3 Modding Community Discord, Ping the @Admin role, requesting Contributor Access.
 3. Otherwise, send an email to wiki@bg3.community, requesting Contributor Access.

 When requesting access, we'll need to know your Display Name so we grant access to the right person.